Nine Basic Styles of Wine

 • Riesling

-Flavors that may be encountered in sweet white wines include fruity and floral notes.
-They pair well with Indian and Thai cuisine, cream sauces, dishes containing citrus, dessert foods and strong cheeses.
-Sweet white wines are best served cold.
+Expect fruity and floral notes throughout.
+These wines pair well with Indian and Thai cuisine, citrus-based dishes, desserts, and bold cheeses.
+Always serve sweet white wines cold.
 Explore our sweet white wines.

 Rosé Wine